ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 ### Installation

+#### Update Site

 An alpha version of our tool is available via an Eclipse update site at: https://raw.githubusercontent.com/ponder-lab/Optimize-Java-8-Streams-Refactoring/master/edu.cuny.hunter.streamrefactoring.updatesite.
 Please choose the latest version of the "Optimize Stream Refactoring."

 #### Dependencies

-The refactoring has several dependencies whose update sites do not seem to always resolve correctly in Eclipse.
-If you experience any trouble installing the plug-in using the above update site, you can manually install the dependencies using the list of update sites below.
+The refactoring has several dependencies as listed below.
+If you experience any trouble installing the plug-in using the above update site, you can manually install the dependencies.
 The latest version of each plug-in should be installed in the order they are presented:

 Dependency | Update Site
 --- | ---
 [WALA](https://github.com/ponder-lab/WALA) | https://raw.githubusercontent.com/ponder-lab/WALA/master/com.ibm.wala.updatesite
 [SAFE](https://github.com/ponder-lab/safe) | https://raw.githubusercontent.com/ponder-lab/safe/master/com.ibm.safe.updatesite
 [Common Eclipse Java Refactoring Framework](https://github.com/ponder-lab/Common-Eclipse-Java-Refactoring-Framework) | https://raw.githubusercontent.com/ponder-lab/Common-Eclipse-Java-Refactoring-Framework/master/edu.cuny.citytech.refactoring.common.updatesite

+##### WALA

+Please note that there is a special dependency on WALA.
+Currently, our refactoring requires **WALA version 1.3.10**.
+Although this version from the official WALA site would theoretically work, the plug-in has been tested with the WALA version whose update site is listed above.
+We highly recommend that this version of WALA be used with the plug-in, which may require uninstalling other WALA features from your current Eclipse installation.
+[Issue #192](https://github.com/ponder-lab/Optimize-Java-8-Streams-Refactoring/issues/192) has been opened to track the future integration.

 ### Marking Entry Points